netgroup/meco-devel/Development.md

 service MecoService {
   // Diagnostic echo endpoint
   rpc MecoCall(MecoRequest) returns (MecoResponse);

-  // Main configuration endpoint rpc Start(ResourceDescriptor) returns (StartResponse);
+  // Main configuration endpoint
+  // NOTE: Deployment target (container, system container, or VM) is now inferred from each node's type in the YAML configuration.
+The user does not specify this explicitly; the server determines the correct deployment mode for each node. rpc Start(ResourceDescriptor) returns (StartResponse);
 }